What You Need to Know About Starting Seeds from Park Seed

 Transplanting Seedlings Indoors from a Seed Flat

-Note: If you are using the Bio Dome or Park-Starts, skip these steps and go to Growing On.
+Note: If you are using the Bio Dome or Planting Blocks, skip these steps and go to Growing On.

 Seedlings grown in a seed flat quickly become overcrowded and should be transplanted when they have developed 2 sets of true leaves.
-Transplant them into small pots or One-Steps as follows:
+Transplant them into small pots as follows:

 - Bottom water the seedling flat 1 hour before transplanting.